Pel's fishing owl: Status

 Pel's fishing owl ranges from locally rare and sporadic to quite common, depending on how ideal the local environment is.
-Due to the dependence on large waterways with abundant fish and mature trees, they are a highly sensitive to destruction of their habitat.
+Due to the dependence on large waterways with abundant fish and mature trees, they are highly sensitive to destruction of their habitat.
 Damming rivers, siltification, and removal of water for irrigation may be local issues faced by the species.
 In some places, water pollution may pose a further problem, and overfishing, particularly where human populations are rapidly increasing, can also deplete the owl's food supplies.
 Changes in water supply can have knock-on effects on the riverine forest in which Pel's fishing owls roost and nest, and in some areas this habitat is being further degraded by wood-cutting and even by tree damage by large elephant populations.
 Even where the species occurs in protected areas, human activities upstream can still impact fish stocks and nesting trees.
 Overall, the species is widely distributed and populations currently appear to be stable.
 Thus, the species is classified as least concern by the IUCN.
 The species may come under pressure in Namibia in the future if, as predicted by climate change models, Namibia becomes drier and the growing human population increasingly relies on and impacts the region's river systems.